intel-iot-devkit/how-to-code-samples/README.md

 ## Regenerating the HTML and CSS

 If you make any changes to either the `index.html` or `styles.css` files, you will need to regenerate the hex file used to serve up the assets on via the built-in Crow web server.

 We have a useful tutorial on how to use the shell script here https://github.com/hybridgroup/intel-iot-examples/blob/master/cpp/docs/how-to-run-the-shellscript.md

-The web server runs on port 3000, so if the Intel® Edison board is connected to Wi-Fi* on 192.168.1.13, the address to browse to if you are on the same network is http://192.168.1.13:3000.
+### Setting The Watering Schedule

 ![](./../../../images/cpp/water-sys-app.png)

+The schedule for the watering system is set using a single page web interface that is served up from the IntelÂ® Edison itself while the example program is running.

+The latest data values from the connected Grove* Moisture Sensor are displayed at the bottom of the web page.

+The web server runs on the IntelÂ® Edison's port 3000, so if the IntelÂ® Edison is connected to WiFi on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.